suraj-khot-19/NewsApp-React-RFC/readme.md

 - Search functionality to find articles.
 - Fully responsive design for all devices.
 - Dynamic routing for viewing news categories or individual articles.
+- Using infinite scroll package for great user experience.
 ---

 ## Installation and Setup 🚀